 Post Processing Low Key Monochrome Photography

 Manipulating our photos to make them look the way we want is essential in low key monochrome photography.
-If you are saving your photos as RAW files all the colour information your camera records is in the file.
+If you are saving your photos as RAW files all the color information your camera records is in the file.

 The huge dynamic range of modern cameras means the low key look is very difficult to capture in camera.